from FPGA Design Elements by Charles Eric LaForest, PhD., GateForge Consulting Ltd.

 Thus, depending on the alignment of the sending clock relative to the receiving clock at that particular point in time, the output high and low phases of a toggling bit may have different lengths, though the total period remains the same.
 Also, the synchronizer prevents metastable state from propagating into the rest of the logic, possibly causing an incorrect bit value to be created.

-The variable latency of a synchronizer implies an important design rule of CDC: only one bit at a time may ever change when crossing clock domains.
-If you tried to synchronize two bits in parallel, there would be no guarantee that both bits would always see the same latency through the synchronizer.
+The variable latency of a synchronizer implies an important design rule of CDC: only one bit at a time may ever be synchronized across a given clock domain crossing.
+If you tried to synchronize two bits in parallel, or the same bit twice in parallel, there would be no guarantee that both bits would always see the same latency through the synchronizer.
 With only a single bit, the worst case is that its transition is missed, and will get captured in the next receiving clock cycle.
 This delay causes no errors in itself, and only alters the received bit duration by one receiving clock cycle.

 How fast can we pass a bit through a synchronizer?
-The input bit needs to remain stable long enough for the receiving clock to be always able to properly capture the bit between two of its transitions (a cycle), else we could miss a pulse (which matters greatly in this design, but may not in others).
+The input bit needs to remain stable long enough for the receiving clock to be always able to properly capture the bit between two of its transitions (a cycle), else we could miss a pulse.
 We can guarantee a proper capture if the minimum time between bit transitions is equal or greater to 3 edges of the receiving clock, regardless of clock alignment:

 This 1/3 sending/receiving ratio is another way to express the worst case synchronizer latency of 3 cycles explained earlier: 3 receiving clock edges per incoming bit transition means 6 edges total over a cycle (two transitions), which necessarily contain 3 positive edges.